Everything You Wanted To Know About TPAs

 This need for tailor-made products and services for TPAs, combined with the natural desire for cost effectiveness and efficiency, which the TPA demands for his client plans, means that the TPA is an informed and wary customer when vendors approach.
 Studies show that the corporate overhead of TPA firms is as much as 40% less than that of insurance companies (though TPAs invest a higher percent of their total costs in actual claims processing & services for the client plans).
 Also, every TPA has often been told about the "perfect" product for his needs….by vendors who turn out to be ignorant about true TPA needs & customs.
 Thus, TPAs are not push-overs for vendors.
 They have cost-efficiency foremost in their minds, and an awareness of the individuality of their needs.
 TPAs are wary, but are responsive to products and services which are truly needed, and which show an understanding of the TPA and the client.

 Many SPBA members look to SPBA when approached by vendors.
 SPBA does not engage in any commercial activities or endorse any products.
 SPBA does occasionally explore what are perceived as needed services to help vendors understand TPAs and/or better target the market.
 (The perceived need is based on spontaneous interest expressed by TPAs...not a need or hype generated by the vendor.)
 The "grapevine" among TPAs works extremely well about products & vendors.
 Thus, the best sales advice is, "Make one TPA happy, and the word will spread!"
 However, SPBA meetings strictly disallow any commercialism...whether from SPBA members to other members or via exhibitions or entertainment suites.
 SPBA members tend to view SPBA meetings like a family reunion, so any attempts at commercialism are as unpopular as someone giving a sales pitch at your family Thanksgiving dinner.
 There is also no advertising in SPBA publications.
 One reason is that many SPBA members have some service or product which they would be willing to sell to other members.
-To preserve the sense of family which SPBA members have for each other, SPBA does not allow itself to be used as a vehicle for commercial activity...whether between members or from the outside.
+WE work to preserve the sense of family which SPBA members have for each other.
 This policy has been frequently and enthusiastically demanded by the members and works well.
 Vendors who have ignored SPBA's policy of no commercialism have earned the ill-will of the SPBA members whom they hoped to attract.
 It's the TPA's requested policy, not some staff policy.
 What's the best way to "crack" into the TPA market?
 Make a TPA a very satisfied customer, and the TPA grapevine carries that recommendation far and wide amazingly quickly.
 The same is true, of course, if a TPA feels cheated or disappointed.

 What Is SPBA's Role or Strategy With Government?